EducationalWave

 An essential aspect of originalism is the focus on judicial predictability, emphasizing the principles of judicial restraint and stability within the legal system.
 By adhering to the original intent of the Constitution and laws, originalist judges seek to provide a consistent and predictable framework for interpreting legal texts.
 This approach aims to limit judicial discretion and guard against arbitrary decision-making, promoting stability in legal outcomes over time.

-Related Pros and Cons of Google Meet
+Related Pros and Cons of Early Puberty

 Judicial predictability in originalism offers several advantages.
 It provides clarity and guidance to lower courts, lawyers, and individuals seeking to understand how the law will be applied in specific cases.
 Additionally, it fosters respect for the rule of law by ensuring that legal decisions are rooted in the text and history of the law rather than personal preferences or evolving societal norms.